GL-Li/vimwiki/git.md

     ```
 ## QA =========================================================================

+### How to reduce the size of a git repo?

+`$ du -sh .git` to check the size of the git repo
+`$ git count-objects -vH` to count files, list file size, and identify garbages and prune-packables.
+`$ git gc --aggressive` to clean up the repo.

 ## QA: how to push, delete, and modify a tag in remote?

 - `$ git tag v0.1.23` to add a tag to current commit